 David López Álvarez (Polytechnic University of Catalonia, Spain)

 Óscar Martínez Bonastre (Miguel Hernández University, Spain)

 Gina Susana Mejía Madrid (Central del Ecuador University, Ecuador)

 Doris Meza Bolaños (Central del Ecuador University, Ecuador)

 Alejandro Rabasa Dolado (Miguel Hernández University, Spain)

-Francisco Xavier Valverde Alulema (Central University of Ecuador, Ecuador)
+Francisco Xavier Valverde Alulema (Central del Ecuador University, Ecuador)

 Claudia Marina Vicario Solórzano (Universidad Autónoma de México, Mexico)